Parkland shooter's jury search restarts due to judge's error

 “What the state is seeking to prevent, more than anything else, is a penalty phase that has been tainted at this early stage,” he said.
 If Cruz receives a death sentence, that could result in it being thrown out on appeal, he said.
 “From their perspective, the judge can wipe the slate clean and start over."

-But the defense, he said, will argue on appeal that by starting again over their objection, Cruz is being subjected to unconstitutional double jeopardy and cannot be sentenced to death.
-He said the fact that Scherer ruled before fully hearing the defense's arguments makes her decision even more “problematic.”
+But the defense, he said, will argue on appeal that by restarting over their objection, Cruz is being subjected to double jeopardy and cannot be sentenced to death.

+Robert Jarvis, a law professor at Nova Southeastern University, said the prosecution is correct that a restart is necessary.
+But, he said, the dispute is “another error by a judge who is in over her head.”
+This is Scherer's first capital case.

-The jurors who are selected will decide whether aggravating factors — the multiple deaths, the planning Cruz put into the killings and the cruelty with which they were carried out — outweigh mitigating factors such as the defendant’s lifelong mental and emotional problems, possible sexual abuse and the death of his parents.
+The jurors eventually selected will decide whether aggravating factors — the multiple deaths, Cruz's planning and his cruelty — outweigh mitigating factors such as the defendant’s lifelong mental and emotional problems, possible sexual abuse and the death of his parents.

-For Cruz to be executed, the jury must vote unanimously for death.
+For Cruz to receive the death penalty, the jury must vote unanimously for that option.
 If one or more vote against it, he will be sentenced to life without parole.

 Given Cruz’s notoriety and the hatred many in the community have for him, finding jurors who can be fair promises to be an excruciatingly long process.
-Jurors who pass the first stage by saying they can serve four months complete questionnaires about their backgrounds and their beliefs on the death penalty.
-The answers are given to both sides, and then prospects are brought back in several weeks later for further questioning, including whether they can be fair to Cruz.
+Jurors who can serve four months complete questionnaires about their backgrounds and their beliefs on the death penalty.
+The answers are given to both sides, and then prospects are brought back in several weeks for further questioning.

-Both sides then get to ask questions and can try to “rehabilitate” jurors who they believe might be favorable for their side.
-For example, jurors who say they are morally opposed to the death penalty would normally be dismissed as unfair to the prosecution, but the defense can ask questions about whether they could still vote for the death penalty if the law required it.
-If the judge is convinced that they could, the juror could still be seated.
+Both sides then can try to “rehabilitate” jurors who they believe might be favorable for their side.
+For example, jurors who are morally opposed to the death penalty would normally be dismissed as unfair to the prosecution, but the defense can ask whether they could vote for the death penalty if the law required it.
+If the judge is convinced that they could, the juror could be seated.

 Credit: Amy Beth Bennett